Konami33/MySQl-Database-Connection/Two public subnet/README.md

 # Launching Mysql and Flask application on EC2 instance from two different public subnet

-![alt text](./images/Public-two.jpeg)

 This documentation outlines the process to set up a VPC with two public subnets, corresponding route tables, and a network gateway.
 Further we launch the Mysql and Flask application on EC2 instance from two different public subnets.

+## Scenario

+![alt text](./images/Public-two.jpeg)

+You are tasked with deploying a web application that uses Flask as the backend and MySQL as the database.
+To achieve this, you will create a Virtual Private Cloud (VPC) in AWS to ensure network isolation and security.
+Within this VPC, you will set up two public subnets: one for the Flask application and another for the MySQL database.

+Each subnet will host an EC2 instance:
+- The first instance will run the MySQL database, also containerized using Docker.
+- The second instance will run the Flask application, containerized using Docker.

+This architecture ensures that the application and database are isolated yet can communicate securely within the VPC.
+After setting up the instances and deploying the Docker containers, you will verify the connectivity between the instances to ensure seamless interaction between the Flask application and the MySQL database.

 ## Step-by-Step Guide to Create a VPC